wix/Detox/docs/Guide.DebuggingInAndroidStudio.md

 is to disable regular app polling requests during debugging, since that only can hinder the debugging.

 * Setting `artifacts: false` override also matters only if you have a global `artifacts` config.
-The motivation is to disable unrelevant taxing activities on the device such as capturing logs screenshots, videos and so on.
+The motivation is to disable irrelevant taxing activities on the device such as capturing logs screenshots, videos and so on.
     * If your investigation addresses a specific artifact plugin glitch on the native side, then just disable all the other plugins.
 See [Detox Configuration](APIRef.Configuration.md) document